 A. Researchers are strongly advised to make appointments prior to coming to the Kennedy Library.
-Please note that researchers wishing to use the Hemingway Room are required to make appointments prior to their visit.
+Please note that researchers wishing to use the Hemingway Room, or to listen to sound recordings in our Audiovisual Research Room, are required to make appointments prior to their visit.
 Impromptu visitors may be turned away if we are unable to accommodate them.

 Q. WHO MAY DO RESEARCH AT THE KENNEDY LIBRARY?

 A. The Kennedy Library is open to anyone who wishes to use its primary and secondary sources for research: students, scholars, Kennedy enthusiasts, curious individuals, and others.

 Q. ARE ALL OF THE KENNEDY LIBRARY'S ARCHIVAL HOLDINGS AVAILABLE ONLINE?

 A. The Kennedy Library has not digitized all of its archival holdings though continues to make more and more materials available on its website every day.
 To date, the Library has provided online access to approximately 488,000 pages of documents; 13,000 photographic images; 1,400 sound recordings; and 120 motion pictures.
 Learn more about the Kennedy Library's digital collections.